 Addiction is a serious problem that impacts virtually every aspect of a person’s life.
 Drugs and alcohol take a significant toll on physical and mental health and can change the way the brain processes information.
 When under the influence of drugs, individuals may say things or act in ways they wouldn’t normally while substance free.

 Addiction treatment centers like Crossroads support clients in overcoming addiction and embracing a healthier lifestyle.
 Clients engage in a variety of therapies and activities to understand the impact of substance use and create routines that support recovery and relapse prevention.
-Medication-assisted treatments such as Suboxone may be used to help clients build a stronger detox in treatment and increase focus on continued recovery.
+Medication-assisted treatments such as Suboxone may be used to help clients build a stronger treatment and increase focus on continued recovery.

 What is Suboxone?